ibmresilient/resilient-community-apps/fn_splunk_integration/README.md

 ```python
 inputs.splunk_label = playbook.inputs.splunk_server
 ```
-The playbook field `splunk_server` is a select field that is filled with the labels of the splunk servers from the app.config when the integration is initialized.

 ## Troubleshooting & Support
 Refer to the documentation listed in the Requirements section for troubleshooting information.